 The more tests you take, the more familiar you become with the types of tricks the examiners often include to throw students off.
 Regular practice under exam conditions can help you overcome these particular issues so that you can complete your IELTS test with ease.

 What Should You Look For In A Good IELTS PracticeTest?

 An IELTS mock Test is a test that should mimic the exact conditions of a real IELTS test.
 This means that an IELTS mock test will have the same structure, timings, difficulty and question types as a real exam

 Make sure that you always practice with official IELTS Practice tests, from trusted sources.
 Using practice tests from reliable sources like the Cambridge Practice Tests or the IDP and British Council websites is important because there are far too many free fake tests and practice materials which can give an incorrect impression of your actual level of preparedness for the IELTS test.
 I’ve often come across free model answers which claim to be of a band 8 or 9 level, that are actually quite poorly written.
 Remember there is most probably a reason why these resources are free

 Where Can You Find Good IELTS Practice Tests?

 Most reputable online preparation courses do offer practice tests with provisional test result band scores.
 They also offer the added benefit of providing an analysis of your answers and help with improving your skills in the tasks where you failed to score well.
 As a second language learner, it would be very difficult to score your writing or speaking test on your own in an objective manner.
-Even just having the answers to the reading passages and listening test would not be enough to help you figure out were your comprehension skills are lacking.
+Even just having the answers to the reading passages and listening tests would not be enough to help you figure out where your comprehension skills are lacking.
 This is where having a trained IELTS professional tutor comes in handy.
-Not only will an IELTS lecturer be able to tell you about the estimated IELTS score f practice but they will also be able to help you improve it as well.
+Not only will an IELTS lecturer be able to tell you about your estimated IELTS score but they will also be able to help you improve it as well.